-Sally is currently focusing her energies on the theater.
-She co-produced the critically acclaimed Broadway revival of Wendy Wasserstein's Pulitzer and Tony Award-winning play, THE HEIDI CHRONICLES in 2015, the 2012-'14 Tony-nominated Broadway revival of the classic musical, ANNIE, and the Off-Broadway play, SMALL MOUTH SOUNDS in 2016.
-She is a member of the Broadway League, an alum of the Commerical Theater Institute, and currently serves on the boards of White Heron Theatre Company and the Yale School of Drama.
+Her past producing credits include the critically acclaimed Broadway revival of Wendy Wasserstein's Pulitzer and Tony Award-winning play, THE HEIDI CHRONICLES, the Tony-nominated Broadway revival of the classic musical, ANNIE, and the Off-Broadway production and national tour of SMALL MOUTH SOUNDS.
+She is a member of the Broadway League, an alum of the Commercial Theater Institute, and currently serves on the boards of the Vineyard Theatre in NYC, the White Heron Theatre Company in Nantucket, and the Yale School of Drama.

 Earlier in her career, Sally built her expertise in many aspects of the entertainment and media industries.
 She worked at NBC’s Late Night with Conan O'Brien, was the executive assistant to Steven Spielberg, produced an independent film, and was a Hollywood event planner, website producer, and interior designer.

 Sally grew up in Dallas, Texas, and received her B.A. from Yale University.